aws/aws-cdk/CONTRIBUTING.md

 Feature flags introduced in the CDK 1.x and removed in 2.x, must be added to the `FUTURE_FLAGS_EXPIRED` list in [cx-api/lib/features.ts](https://github.com/aws/aws-cdk/blob/master/packages/%40aws-cdk/cx-api/lib/features.ts) on the `v2-main` branch.
-This will make the default behaviour that the feature flag is enabled and would prevent customers to explicitly disable the feature flag.
+This will make the default behaviour in CDKv2 as if the flag is enabled and also prevents users from disabling the feature flag.

 A couple of [jest helper methods] are available for use with unit tests.
 These help run unit tests that test behaviour when flags are enabled or disabled in the two major versions.